shano/knowledge-garden/pages/Essentialism.md

 	- Celebrate listening, pondering, meditating and enjoying time with the most important people in our lives.
 - Leadership
 	- Lack of clarity in goals kills motivation.
 Leads to confusion, stress and frustration.
 	- Find out your highest level of contribution.
+Define your essential intent.
+Inspirational, concrete, meaningful and measurable.
+	-
 	- Too many even good activities don't add up to a meaningful whole.
 - In the immediate
 	- What did you do as a child, could you reintroduce?